-- 1. The refund periods for students in the Fall and Spring semesters are as follows: - a.
-100% refund during the first academic calendar week; - b.
-75% refund during the second academic calendar week; - c.
-50% refund during the third academic calendar week; and - d.
-0% refund as of the fourth academic calendar week. - 2.
+- The refund periods for students in the Fall and Spring semesters are as follows: - a.
+100% refund during the first academic calendar week: - 75% refund during the second academic calendar week; - c.
+50% refund during the third academic calendar week: and - d.
+O% refund as of the fourth academic calendar week - 2.
 The refund periods for students in Winter/Summer courses are as follows: - a.
-100% refund during the first and second days of classes;
+100% refund during the first and second days of classes:

-- b.
-75% refund during the third and fourth days of classes; - c.
-50% refund during the fifth and sixth days of classes; - d.
+- 75% refund during the third and fourth days of classes; - 50% refund during the fifth and sixth days of classes; - d.
 0% refund after the above period.